slowcoders/storm/README.md

 # Dependency

-Then add Storm library to your application
+Code below will add Storm library to your application
 ```groovy
     dependencies {
         // for java application